rrsaikat/Flutter_Video_OnBoarding/README.md

 # FlutterVideoOnboarding

 A Flutter video onboarding screen app in Android Studio from scratch without using any library.
-Cloned Tide App Welcome Screen UI
+Cloned Tide App Welcome Screen UI.
+Have fun and if you find this project helpful then give a star to it and pray for me and my future work also.
+#### HappyCoding :)

 <p align="start">
 <img src="https://raw.githubusercontent.com/rrsaikat/Flutter_Video_OnBoarding/master/assets/banner.png" height ="480" width ="820"/>